BERDesigns/idm232-ber46/temp.md

 Pics-
   step_XXX.png
   ingredients.png
-  recipe_header.png
   beauty_pic.png

 Fix data to look better (no more ?s on ingredients + steps)

-Check pages to see if data is input correctly (some don't have step names, which can break my formatting)
+Check pages to see if data is input correctly (some don't have step names, which can break my formatting) + 'cr�me fra�che', '475�F'

-Add filters to SQL + add functionality to site
+Add filters for recipes to SQL + add functionality of filters to site

-Make 2019 auto-update to current year
+Ensure ppl can't insert SQL into the search tab or anything to break my DB

+EXTRA CREDIT:

+Insert CMS structure

+Allow people to add or remove steps, and auto-format it